bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

   I just want to set all of them to :math:`0` so that :math:`exp(s=0)` and :math:`t=0` initially just pass the signal straight through.
-This worked much better and didn't get stuck in a weird local minimum compared to my other settings.
+This worked much better and didn't get stuck in a weird local minimum compared to my other settings (it turns out this is one of the recommendations in GLOW).
 * Had a stupid bug when I misconfigured and switched the parameters for number of coupling layers and number of hidden features in :math:`s` and :math:`t`.
-  Serves me right for not passing by parameter name.
+  Serves me right for not passing parameters by name.
 * I used the PyTorch function `PixelUnshuffle <https://pytorch.org/docs/stable/generated/torch.nn.PixelUnshuffle.html>`__ to do the squeeze operation.
 Thankfully this was already implemented in PyTorch or else I'd probably put together a super slow hacky version of it.